· Travis Rodgers · Programming · 5 min read

 6. Multi-Select Cursor

-Similar to the above, but instead of selecting the next occurrences of a selection, you can place your cursor in multiple locations, and make edits to all and one time.
+Similar to the above, instead of selecting the next occurrences of a selection, you can place your cursor in multiple locations, and make edits to all and one time.

 MacOS: Option + Click